Tomatoes: The Unexpected Story

 Green Tomato Blues

 Especially over the winter months, the tomatoes you buy at the supermarket are picked when they are very hard and…green.
 The field workers are specifically told to look for a certain size, firmness and color Any sign of redness is a signal to reject the tomato or at least separate it from future human consumption.
 The green tomatoes will be “ripened” in transportation to markets all over the world.
 Between the picking and the delivery the (green) tomatoes are gassed with ethylene gas which is said to “ripen” the tomatoes and turn them that beautiful red that we see in supermarkets and take home for our families to eat.
 Ethylene gas is a naturally produced chemical (plant hormone) that is created during the ripening process but the tomatoes that are unnaturally gassed to make them ripen is made out of petroleum products not excluding crude oil.
-Incidentally, when this gas is applied to crops in the field it is not unusual for field workers
+Incidentally, when this gas is applied to crops in the field it is not unusual for field workers to become dizzy and nauseous.
+Some workers have suffered actual asphyxia through the lack of oxygen.

 For any reader who is interested the process is taking natural gas liquids or crude oil, mixing with heat, nitrogen and steam to replicate natural ethylene.
 Afterwards it is stored in metal containers until it is sprayed onto food crops “magically” turning unripen fruit into ripened fruit.